gwcbi/crayfish_AL/mafft.md

 You can either create this script on the terminal by doing:

+A. On pegasus, navigate to the direcory where you have uploaded the files.
+This should be `/lustre/groups/cbi/Projects/crayfish_ar`
 A. `touch mafft.sh` - this creates a file <br/>
 B. `nano mafft.sh` - this opens the file to edit within the terminal <br/>
 C. Then you can paste the code below into the file.